Irirwanirira/Capstone-project-1/README.md

 - LinkedIn: [Joseph IRIRWANIRIRA](https://linkedin.com/in/joseph-irirwanirira-74666623a/)

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues](https://github.com/Irirwanirira/Capstone-project-1/issues).
+Feel free to check the [issues pages](https://github.com/Irirwanirira/Capstone-project-1/issues).

 ## Show your support